Rahul Chaudhari: Early life

-Chaudhari was born to Rampal Singh and comes from Jalalpur Choiya village in Bijnor district of Uttar Pradesh.
+Chaudhari was born on born 16 June 1993 to Rampal Singh and comes from Jalalpur Choiya village in Bijnor district of Uttar Pradesh.
 He started playing Kabaddi at the age of 13 in 2006.

+Personal life

+Chaudhary married Hetali in Ahmedabad on 8 December 2020.

 Career

 Telugu Titans

 Chaudhari scored 151 raid points in Season 1.
 In the second season, he scored 98 raid points and 9 tackle points, and the third season saw him score 87 raid points and with 12 tackle points with a 41.37% tackle success rate.

-The Telugu Titans reached the semi finals where they lost; Chaudhari took 14 raid points in the game.
+The Telugu Titans reached the semi-finals where they lost; Chaudhari took 14 raid points in the game.
 He was made captain of the Telugu Titans in Season 5, and finished the campaign with 193 points – 184 raid points and 9 tackle points.

 For Season 6, Chaudhari was again bought by Telugu Titans for Rs 1,29,00,000, ending the season with 159 raid points and 7 tackle points.

 Tamil Thalaivas

 The Tamil Thalaivas bought Chaudhari for Season 7, bidding Rs 94,00,000 for him in the auction.